CancerDataAggregator/CDA-HelpDesk/docs/getting_started/no-install.md

 [Google Colaboratory](https://colab.research.google.com/?utm_source=scs-index) provides small, free, on-demand computing resources accessible through your web browser.
-Our colaboratory space is pre-configured to provide all the packages you need to run cda-python, as well as example ipython notebooks.
+Our colaboratory space is pre-configured to provide all the packages you need to run cdapython, as well as example ipython notebooks.
 Each time you click the button, it will start a fresh machine with no memory of your previous changes.